Roy Cropper: Storylines

-In 1995, Deirdre Barlow (Anne Kirkbride) moves into a new flat and meets fellow tenant Roy Cropper, who seems overhelpful.
+In 1995, Deirdre Rachid (Anne Kirkbride) moves into a new flat and meets fellow tenant Roy Cropper, who seems overhelpful.
 Jamie Armstrong catches Roy reading a postcard Tracy Barlow (Dawn Acton) sent to Deirdre and calls him pathetic, thinking that Roy is stalking Deirdre.
 The tank bursts in 5 Crimea Street, making the Armstrongs and Roy panic, but Deirdre is unnerved by the way Roy takes advantage of the leak to try to get close to her.
 She is stunned when he tells her that he's sorry about her bereavement and tells Mike Baldwin (Johnny Briggs) of her discomfort.
 Roy pesters Deirdre late at night, inviting her for a drink.
 Mike tells Roy to leave Deirdre alone and he makes plans to move out.
 Tricia Armstrong (Tracy Brabin) overhears Roy apologising to Mike for stepping in on his lady-friend.
 Roy asks Tricia if she's the same as Deirdre, one of Mike's women, and she tells him to get lost.
 Roy worries that Deirdre is brooding too much and fears that she may have a breakdown but he just annoys her as she sees Roy's concern as him pestering her.
 Roy alerts Mike to the fact that Deirdre is shutting herself away.

 Bill Webster (Peter Armitage) and Jim McDonald (Charles Lawson) find a cast-iron fireplace while renovating the flats and decide to sell it, but Jamie tells Roy they are stealing it and tries to blackmail them for £5.
 Roy gets a new job washing-up in a big hotel.
 To help Tricia out, he buys her TV for £30.
 Martin Platt (Sean Wilson) takes Roy on to help out in the cafe.
 Roy is interested to hear that Don Brennan (Geoffrey Hinsliff) has a ghost and offers the benefit of his experience, lending Vera Duckworth (Liz Dawn) books on ghosts and haunted houses.
 Vera and her husband Jack (Bill Tarmey) are alarmed to find Roy camping in their cellar at night searching for any signs of a ghost.
 He hasn't found anything.